p0nce/d-idioms/idioms/Optimal AA lookup.md

     ptr ? *ptr : ValueType.init;

 The `.get` builtin property can also be used.
-It provides a default value when the key doens't exist.
+It provides a default value when the key doesn't exist.

     aa.get(key, defaultValue);